Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, the suburb of Churchill had a median income among taxpayers of $40,374.
-The average income stood at $49,128.
-This is lower than the national average and compares to levels of $50,954 and $62,728 across Rest of Vic. respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $43,705 (median) and $53,181 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Churchill all fall between the 7th and 9th percentiles nationally.
-Looking at income distribution, the $800 - 1,499 earnings band captures 30.4% of the community (1,640 individuals), differing from patterns across the metropolitan region where $1,500 - 2,999 dominates with 30.3%.
-While housing costs are modest with 87.2% of income retained, the total disposable income ranks at just the 11th percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Churchill had a median taxpayer income of $40,374 and an average of $49,128.
+This is lower than national averages of $50,954 and $62,728 in Rest of Vic respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Churchill are approximately $43,705 (median) and $53,181 (average) as of September 2025.
+According to the 2021 Census, incomes in Churchill fall between the 7th and 9th percentiles nationally.
+The $800 - 1,499 earnings band captures 30.4% of Churchill's community, differing from metropolitan regions where $1,500 - 2,999 dominates with 30.3%.
+Housing costs are modest, with 87.2% of income retained, but total disposable income ranks at the 11th percentile nationally.

 Frequently Asked Questions - Income